ghostycapgras/ghostycapgras/README.md

 I like to create AUs related to my hyperfixations/songs (like Will Wood) and Marvel.
 I love DC and Marvel, especially Gotham.

-By the way, I really love making friends!!
+I really love making friends!!
 Please feel free to join me, even if my nickname doesn't have C+H. Or, if I don't specify anything else, like DNI, etc.

 Please subscribe to my atabook :з.

 And my Discord isn't working, simply because my VPN isn't working.
 But it will be fixed soon, as I'll pay for it...
 Anyway, my DS: russiandepute2369

+You CAN be inspired by my skins if you want, but don't copy them exactly.

+I'm colorblind.
+I can't tell the difference between bright blue and bright purple, or dark blue and dark purple.
+So don't be surprised if I say my skin is blue when it's purple.

+I might be shy at first until I feel comfortable.

+And when I play on my phone, I go AFK.

     PLEASE.
 IF WE BECOME FRIENDS AND YOU HAVE DRAMA WITH SOMEONE, DON'T BRING ME INTO IT.
 DON'T SAY "DON'T TALK TO THEM, THEY..."
 AND SO ON.
 I TALK TO THOSE I LIKE AS LONG AS THEY DON'T VIOLATE MY DNI-LIST.